plus-mobilitylab/netascore/README.md

 #### How to proceed?

-Most likely, you want to execute an analysis for a sepcific area of your interest - please see the [instructions in Docker.md](docker.md) for how to achieve this with just changing one line in the settings file.
+Most likely, you want to execute an analysis for a specific area of your interest - please see the [instructions in Docker.md](docker.md) for how to achieve this with just changing one line in the settings file.

 ### Running NetAScore locally (without Docker)